 A photo posted by @potterybarn on Oct 5, 2020 at 9:20am PDT

-Welcome guests and visitors with a beautiful porch display.
+Welcome guests and visitors with a beautiful Halloween decor display in your porch.
 This is our favorite combination: white white and pale grey pumpkins from Pottery Barn (opens in new tab), alternated with lanterns and autumn blooms.
 Simply stunning.

 - Browse white pumpkins at Amazon US (opens in new tab)